Germany: The Green Party's economic plans | DW | 21.04.2021

 Tax hikes proposed

-The Greens say its ambitious spending program will also be paid for by a 1% wealth tax on assets over €2 million.
+The Greens say its ambitious spending program will also be paid for by a 1% wealth tax on assets over €2 million ($2.4 million).

 The proposals suggest the party will also clamp down on some business expenses that can be offset against taxes.
 For example, often companies currently claim managers' salaries of more than €500,000 as tax-deductible expenses.